ImagingDataCommons/highdicom/docs/generalsr.rst

 Definitions) for Structured Reports, and `highdicom` currently implements three of them:

-- :class:`highdicom.sr.EnhancedSR` -- ???
-It does not support Scoord 3D Content Items,
+- :class:`highdicom.sr.EnhancedSR` -- Does not support Scoord 3D Content Items.
-- :class:`highdicom.sr.ComprehensiveSR` -- ???
-It does not support Scoord 3D Content Items.
+- :class:`highdicom.sr.ComprehensiveSR` -- Does not support Scoord 3D Content
+  Items.
+In terms of functionality currently supported by `highdicom`, this is equivalent to the EnhancedSR.
 - :class:`highdicom.sr.Comprehensive3DSR` -- This is the most general form of SR, but is relatively new and may not be supported by all systems.
 It does support Scoord 3D Content Items.